Efficient Parameter Optimisation for Quantum Kernel Alignment: A Sub-sampling Approach in Variational Training: Methodology

-Denoting the number of iterations required for convergence as $T$, the overall complexity for the full kernel training is $O(m^2 T)$.
+When introducing sub-sampling into the optimisation process, instead of computing the loss \(L_f = L(D)\) over the full dataset \(D\), the loss is evaluated on a sub-sample of size $k$, \(L_s = L(D_s)\).
+This introduces a sampling error \(\epsilon_s\).
+Assuming the sub-samples are i.i.d., the expected sampling error can be bounded by \(\mathbb{E}[|\epsilon_s|] \leq O\left(\frac{\sigma_k}{\sqrt{s}}\right)\), where $\sigma_k^2$ is the variance of the distribution of losses for a sub-sample of size $k$ and $s$ is the number of samples.
+In the limit that the sub-sample size is equal to the full dataset, then the variance in the loss goes to zero.
+We cannot say anything general about $\sigma_k$ as it will depend on the specifics of the dataset and the choice of $k$ among other things.
+However, we expect that sub-sampling will introduce some non-zero variance that could be large.
+The error in the loss can be controlled by taking multiple sub-samples and averaging them in each step of the training.
+Nonetheless, the variance in the loss will likely result in more training iterations being required to reach some fixed convergence criterion, compared to the full kernel training method.\\ In the case of training with a full kernel, every iteration involves processing all $m$ data points.
+The full kernel matrix contains $m^2$ entries which correspond to $m^2$ evaluations of the kernel function and therefore, assuming no noise, a query complexity of $O(m^2)$ per training iteration.
+In the presence of finite sampling noise, it has been shown that sampling overhead results in a considerably worse complexity of $O(m^{4.67}/\epsilon^2)$ per training iteration for a kernel that is $\epsilon$-close to the infinite shot kernel \cite{gentinetta2022complexity}.
+For the remainder of this work, we consider the noise-free case but note that the speed-ups presented may in fact improve in the presence of noise.\\ Denoting the number of iterations required for convergence as $T$, the overall complexity for the full kernel training is $O(m^2 T)$.
 On the other hand, with sub-kernel training, we only process a subset of the data points of size $k$ at each iteration.
 Given $T'$ training iterations and $s$ sub-kernels per iteration, the overall complexity of the sub-sampling approach is $O(s k^2 T')$.
 As discussed previously, it is likely that $T' > T$ meaning it is not guaranteed that the complexity is reduced.
 It is evident that the upper bound on $T'$ is given by $T' < \frac{m^2}{sk^2} T$.
 Note that, while increasing $s$ decreases the upper bound on $T'$, it also decreases the loss error $\epsilon_s$ in each iteration which in turn is likely to decrease the actual value of $T'$.
 Assuming that $k << m$ and that $s < m^2/k^2$, then $T'$ is allowed to be a potentially large multiple of $T$.
 This opens up the possibility for considerable reductions in run time when training using the sub-sampling approach.
-While there are no \textit{a priori} guarantees that $T'$ will satisfy the bound given above, our results shown in the next section demonstrate significant speed-ups with little to no loss of classification accuracy relative to the full kernel method.
+Note that, if $s$ and $k$ are chosen to be constants independent of $m$ and $T'$ does not scale with $m$, then the overall complexity of the training process is independent of $m$.
+While there are no \textit{a priori} guarantees that $T'$ will satisfy the bound given above, our results shown in the next section demonstrate significant speed-ups with little to no loss of classification accuracy relative to the full kernel method for choices of $s$ and $k$ that are independent of $m$.